barbazul/1kfa/mod_guide_player.md

 Note: some moves instruct you to match Chinese Zodiac symbols on the corners of cards.
 Wound cards' corners have the "goat" symbol which does not match any symbol.

+### Describe

+Finally, the **fifth step**: you interpret those results into the narrative.
+Did your character dive into the dirt?
+Did they take a punch to the jaw and respond with a bloodied grin?
+Did the spear bounce right off their steel breastplate?

+    GM Note: The act of taking a risk, deciding how to get hurt, and then later, deciding when and how to heal, with each stage having its sacrifices and benefits, is a miniature echo of the overall structure of the Hero's Journey campaign.
+Starting in comfort, choosing to cross a threshold, deciding which fork to take in a road of trials, then returning.

 # Encumbrance Penalties